mshokrnezhad/Solving_Puzzles_with_Python/README.md

 ## Structure

-Each puzzle has its own directory named based on its source and number (e.g., `puzzle_XXX` for Project Euler puzzles).
+Each puzzle has its own directory named based on its source and number (e.g., `puzzle_XXX`).
 Inside each directory, you'll find:

 - The puzzle definition
 - The solution code